ethanvu173/HomemadeRayTracing/README.md

 * CPU Multithread: 1400 ms
 * CUDA: 64 ms <br>

-The extreme performance advantages of CUDA demonstrates its capabilities for smooth real-time rendering, should it be implemented.
+The extreme performance advantages of CUDA demonstrates its capabilities for smooth real-time rendering.
+Indeed, with adjusted anti-aliasing and ray bounces, a consistent framerate of >30 FPS is achieved on the same scene.
 ## Roadmap
-* Implement interactive camera movement
+* Implement light sources and shadows
 ## Attributions
 This project is based on Peter Shirley's book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), with several of my own modifications.